 On May 6, free, guided tours offer area adventure seekers the opportunity to learn about some of Douglas County’s first inhabitants.
 The tours feature the Lamb Spring Archeological Preserve, as well as one of the oldest standing structure in the Chatfield region, the Miksch-Helmer Cabin .
 Tours begin at 9:30 a.m.
 Interested in attending the May 6 tours?
 Your RSVP is required in advance, as space is limited.
-Please visit www.lambspring.org to register, or call 303-660-7460 for more information.
+Please visit www.lambspring.org to register.

 On Saturday, May 13, learn about the importance and purpose of the Grange Movement – which helped pioneering farmers successfully sell their crops – by touring the Pikes Peak Grange and the William Converse Ranch .
 Tours will be offered from 10 a.m. –

 – 2 p.m.
 Registration not required for a tour of these properties – tours will start at the Pike Peak Grange located at 3093 N. State Highway 83.

 “Douglas County’s investment in historic preservation, as well as the tremendous community support for these assets is evidence of the value we collectively assign to our County’s history and heritage,” said County Commissioner and Board Chair, Roger Partridge.